Shankapotamus66/BCCompB11/README.md

-# BCCompB11
+# Comp-B11
-Storing files to access anywhere for a intro JAVA class
+Good luck!
+All files have no order of progression in the class just sorted by name 😊